Contents

 Major Donor Fundraising: 3 Steps To Growing Your Results

 Major donor fundraising can be intimidating.
 For some fundraising professionals, the confidence they have writing grants, hosting events, or sending appeal letters suddenly evaporates when they’re confronted with the need to pursue major gifts.
-Their minds fill with visions of awkward asks and uncomfortable country club lunches, and they don’t know where to begin.
+Their minds fill with visions of awkward asks and uncomfortable country club lunches, and they don’t know where to begin nurturing these relationships with major donors.

 Fortunately, major gifts fundraising doesn’t have to be so daunting, especially when you apply the responsive framework and use automation tools to engage with every donor personally.
+The responsive framework is designed to respond to the evolving behaviors and motivations of each donor—and yes, that includes major donors.
 When you focus on building relationships instead of soliciting transactions, your fundraising becomes more human, less salesy, and appeals more to the modern donor.
-This is true for every donor, including major donors.
+This approach should be a core part of your major donor development strategy.

 What Is Major Donor Fundraising?